Chudnovsky's Conjecture and the stable Harbourne-Huneke containment: Introduction

 \end{conjecture}

+We will sometimes shorten this to say that the condition holds for $r \gg 0$, but we emphasize that the large enough value of $r$ we need to take might depend on $I$.
+The same holds for any other stable containment we might consider.

 The Stable Harbourne--Huneke Containment enables us to obtain lower bounds on the degrees of all symbolic powers by studying $I^{(m)}$ only for $m \gg 0$.
-By taking this approach, we prove Chudnovsky's Conjecture for any set of sufficiently many general points in $\PP^N_\kk$.
+By taking this approach, we prove Chudnovsky's Conjecture for any set of sufficiently many general points in $\PP^N_\kk$, where $\kk$ is an algebraically closed field of any characteristic.